 The mood is affected by a number of factors, including heredity, training, and social.
 Good-natured dogs are curious and playful, ready to meet people and be with them.
 Choose a dog in the middle of the street, not one that is killing its peers or one that is hiding in a corner.

-Always meet at least one of the parents – usually, the mother is the one who is available – to make sure they have the good mood that you agree with.
+Always meet at least one of the parents – usually, the mother is the one who is available – to make sure they have a good mood that you agree with.
 Meeting siblings or other relatives of parents is also helpful in estimating what a puppy will look like when it grows up.

 Like any dog, Yarkipo needs early socialization – from many different people, eyes, voices, and experiences – when they are young.
 Socialization helps ensure that your Parti Yorkie Poo dog grows up to be a good dog.